devchallenges-io/curriculum/2-responsive-web/challenges/8-our-team-section.md

 ---
 title: "Meet the Team Section Challenge"
 slug: meet-the-team-section-challenge
 description: "Build a meet the team section website challenge with provided design.
-The layout should have 5 images representing 5 members, each including their name and job title.
-The goal of this challenge is to practice grid layout and position absolute/relative, and style a responsive layout."
+The layout should have 5 images representing 5 members, each including their name and job title."
 isNew: false
 sort: 4
 difficulty: "intermediate"